-Based on other photographs the hand is that of a woman, likely the child’s mother, but simply identified as a “Piute Squaw.”
+Based on other photographs, the hand is that of a woman, likely the child’s mother, but identified only as a “Piute Squaw.”

-The message on the printed post card, September 30, 1912, Carson City to a friend in Ohio, “I thot you’d like a picture of a real little live papoose there a lots of them on the streets here in Carson.”
+The message on the printed post card, September 30, 1912, Carson City to a friend in Ohio, “I thot you would like a picture of a real little live papoose there a lots of them on the streets here in Carson.”

-An untitled real photo post card using the same photograph that was supplied to Behrendt by Raftice has a credit line on the back; W. X. OSBORN, PHOTOGRAPHER, WITH G. & K. DRUG COMPANY, RAWHIDE, NEV.”
+An untitled real photo post card using the exact photograph supplied to Behrendt by Raftice has a credit line on the back; W. X. OSBORN, PHOTOGRAPHER, WITH G. & K. DRUG COMPANY, RAWHIDE, NEV.”

-The real photo post card in the collection is post marked Virginia City, Nevada, July 5, 1909.
-Short unsigned message to a friend in Cripple Creek, Colorado, “Hello: – It’s pretty chilly here for this time of year.
+The real photo post card in the collection is postmarked Virginia City, Nevada, on July 5, 1909.
+Short unsigned message to a friend in Cripple Creek, Colorado, “Hello: – It is pretty chilly here for this time of year.
 Lots of Indians around here.
-Good –bye”
+Goodbye”

 This is a real photo post cards showing a different view of the same baby seen in post card one, with the same person holding the cradleboard upright on a table.

-While the baby is not smiling the child appears to be interested in what is happening in the photographer’s studio.
+While the baby is not smiling, the child appears interested in what is happening in the photographer’s studio.

-The caption provides the name of the photographer, “Osborn” as in Walter X Osborn.
+The caption provides the photographer’s name, “Osborn,” as in Walter X Osborn.

-This photograph was not one Raftice sent to Behrendt, however it appears two different publisher of real photo post cards printed cards.
+This photograph was not one Raftice sent to Behrendt.
+However, two different publishers of real photo post cards published the image.

-2nd version of the same photograph.
-Has same caption and credit line for “OSBORN PHOTO” on the face of post card.
-On back, left edge is an additional credit line, “NEVADA PHOTO SERVICE, VIRGINIA CITY, NEVADA.”
+The second version of the same photograph has the same caption and credit line for “OSBORN POTO” on the face of the post card.
+However, on the left edge, on the back, is an additional credit line, “NEVADA PHOTO SERVICE, VIRGINIA CITY, NEVADA.”